Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 Nothing but a bunch of economists who are trying to make themselves look like they know what they're talking about.

-Contrary to the widely held belief that dating violence is a male crime, women do about as much hitting of dating partners as men do, said Dr. Murray Strauss, founder and co-director of the family research laboratory at the University of New Hampshire.
+Contrary to the widely held belief that dating violence is a male crime, women do about as much hitting of dating partners as men do, said Dr. Murray Strauss, founder and co-director of the Family Research Laboratory at the University of New Hampshire.

-At first glance, this may be hard to fathom, given what the drive-by media has attempted, along with feminism to establish as a template in the American people's mind.
+At first glance, this may be hard to fathom given what the drive-by media has attempted, along with feminism, to establish as a template in the American people's mind, as in 90% of police reports, it's the male who is the aggressor.

 That's because only incidents involving an injury get reported.